 An ATS-friendly resume is formatted in such a way that it can be easily imported and read by the ATS.
 However, because there is no industry standard, the general guidelines are: no charts, graphs, or special formatting.
 Use only keyboard characters (*, >, /, etc.) to separate information.
 Save the file in .DOCX or .TXT format (do not upload a PDF, RTF, or JPG).

-How do I know if a company uses applicant tracking system software?
+How do you know if a company uses applicant tracking system software?

 More than 1/4 of all companies use some kind of an applicant tracking system to manage applications and candidates, and this number continues to grow.
 ATS software is more likely to be used in large companies (more than 100 employees) and certain industries — technology, healthcare, and government organizations.
 Unless you’re personally handing your resume to the hiring manager, it’s possible an ATS might be used in the applicant screening process.